 This one is pretty obvious.
 While most of the images come from me, the gallery is larger when there are two photographers.

 I’m going for the ‘must have’ shots, I like to have my second stretch their creative muscle a bit and look for things that may be less obvious during a wedding day.
 I love seeing the different perspectives that my seconds come up with when I sit down to edit my photos, and so do my couples.
 I work with professionals who also photograph their own weddings.
 There is so much value in having an extra set of creative eyes on a wedding day.

 Formals move quickly

 For big families with a long list of family photos, it helps to have a person to fetch the uncle who snuck off to the bar and to check off the family combos as we make our way down the list.
 The second set of eyes is also good for spotting cell photos in pockets and the occasional grasshopper in the gown.
 My second photographer is also there to grab some of the candids of the wedding party goofing off in between shots while I’m focused on getting the family formals.

-Basically, two brains are better than one on a wedding day.
+Two brains are better than one on a wedding day.
 Four hands are also better than two.
 At the end of the night when I light my subjects, my second photographer is there to move the lights and talk through challenging light scenarios.
-While not always necessary for a wedding with under 100 guests, it is nice to have the extra hands, eyes, brains and cameras on a larger wedding.
+While not always necessary for a wedding with under 100 guests, it is nice to have the extra hands, eyes, brains, and cameras on a larger wedding.

-My friend Caitie and I teaming up for a on a wedding a couple years ago 🙂
+My friend Caitie and I teaming up on a wedding a couple of years ago 🙂